How to Paint Monolithic or Plaster Cladding

 Monolithic or ‘Plaster cladding’ systems rely heavily on paint as a key waterproofing component, so it’s important to get the painting right first time.
 Here’s what we know about painting plaster clad homes:

-- When it’s time to re-paint the plaster cladding on your home, use an Elastomeric Paint.
-Elastomeric paints are designed to stretch with the normal movement of plaster substrates.
-Other paints will not offer the same level of protection.
+- When it’s time to re-paint the plaster cladding on your home, use a quality paint such as Resene X200 which uniquely combines low viscosity with high build ensuring excellent penetration into pores and superb adhesion.
+Not all paints are equal, other paints will not offer the same level of protection.

 - Cracks in plaster cladding need to be ground out and repaired properly with an acrylic-based plaster.
 Don’t paint over a crack regardless about what it says on the tin about crack-bridging abilities.
 A large amount of our work is carrying out crack repairs and re-paints on houses that have only recently been painted by painters (or plaster repair companies!) who use crack fillers, cement based plaster or just paint straight over the cracks.